wissem01chiha/ALPR/README.md

 - chihawissem08@gmail.com
 - wissem.chiha@ept.ucar.tn
 ### License
-This project is actually under The GNU licence.
+This project is actually under The GNU licence.See the license file for more details.